adamgligor/adamgligor.github.io/_posts/2021-09-01-postgres-rows-to-columns.md

 ## Option 2

-Postgres supports array type columns and related sub-queries in the select clause, so this is also possible.
+Postgres supports array type and related sub-queries in the select clause, so is also possible to store the roles in an array column.

 The db model.